 On August 31, 2019, the UTEP Marching Miners performed a halftime show at their home game against Houston Baptist titled “Celebrating El Paso.”
-Dr. Andrew Hunter, Director of Athletic Bands for the UTEP Marching Miners, explained that they "wanted the world to see that we are stronger than ever in our resolve to celebrate the various cultures in our region.”
+Dr. Andrew Hunter, Director of Bands for the UTEP Marching Miners, explained that “we wanted the world to see that we are stronger than ever in our resolve to celebrate the various cultures in our region.”
 And band together, they did!

 According to Dr. Hunter, this performance was not the intended show for the August 31 game day.
-He explained that the entire game day community thought it would be “meaningful to celebrate our city and its culture" as opposed to their intended show.
-The performance was designed to fill the field with diverse artists that are part of the fabric of the community.
-He explained that this was an opportunity to send a strong message that ALL of El Paso was in this fight together.
+He explained that game day community thought it would be “meaningful to celebrate our city and its culture.”
+The performance was designed to fill the field with the diverse artists that are part of the fabric of the community.
+He explained that El Paso is a tight knit community, and this was an opportunity to send a strong message that ALL of El Paso was in this fight together.
 Dr. Hunter envisioned a performance that included the Marching Miners, all local school districts, and local community groups.

 The team cast an “all-call” to local community entities, hoping as many as possible would agree to be a part of the performance.
 Dr. Hunter hoped that as he pulled through for his community, his community would pull through for him.

 The community presence on the field was astounding!
 The halftime roster included 500 marching performers, 1000 including the cheer and dance groups who performed prior to the band’s show!
-This included:
+The group itself included:

 For the band, it was important to be able to respond to the tragedy in some meaningful way.
 “For us to be able to take the field and perform this traditional music with our community partners,” Hunter explained, “and have our crowd sing and dance along was extremely meaningful for all of us.
 It has truly changed the course of our program for good.”